Israelam72/nextjs-timeline-slider/README.md

 - Original component:
   [`react-timeline-range-slider`](https://github.com/lizashkod/react-timeline-range-slider)

-All core timeline/validation logic comes from that library; this project mainly adapts it to a Next.js + Tailwind setup and adds a small demo page.
+All core timeline/validation logic comes from that library; this project mainly adapts it to a Next.js + Tailwind setup.

 ---